Chicago charges officer in black teen's death, releases video of shooting

 "The Chicago Police Department refuses to look at potential patterns of misconduct complaints when investigating police misconduct," Futterman said.
 "If the department did look at these patterns when investigating police abuse, there is a great chance right now that 17-year-old boy would still be alive."

-Alvarez also said prosecutors moved up the timing of the charges ahead of the release of the video.

-Last week, a court ordered the release of the video.
-The police union objects to its release.

-McDonald's death came at a time of intense national debate over police use of deadly force, especially against minorities.
-A number of U.S. cities have seen protests over police violence in the past 18 months, some of them fueled by video of the deaths.
+A number of U.S. cities have seen protests over police violence in the past 18 months, some of them fuelled by video of the deaths.

 Van Dyke's lawyer Daniel Herbert said his client would prevail in court.